Headgear by Three Stroke Productions

 This season’s special feature lies in the inside pocket containing a business card including a few words about “good manners and nice clothes” and a QR code linking this web page

 Our “Modern” flat cap is a “Duckbill” whose peaked brim is shaped rather like a duck’s beak.
 This hat developed in design from the popular British flat caps in the nineteenth century, and it is similar to an Ivy hat but with a leaner and probably more contemporary shape.

 What’s new this season is undoubtedly the archie hat which is very similar to the Modern (duckbill) with the difference that while the Modern hat has longitudinal seams joining the panels while Archie has a segmented construction with the seams starting from the centre of the top of the hat.
 Due to the different way the hat is constructed, the Archie is slightly less tight-fitting than the Modern.

 Introduced in our collection last year the Charlie hat is an eight panel “newsboy” cap (also known as Gatsby cap)

 This hat was named after the people who wore it: the newsboys, kids on street corners selling newspapers.
 Most of them adopted taht hat which became an iconic symbol of that era.

-All our hats are padded inside to provide more warmth and comfort during the cold season.
+And no need to say that they are all padded inside to provide more warmth and comfort during the cold season

 Shop our headger